Fifteen (song)

-"Fifteen" is a song written and recorded by American singer-songwriter Taylor Swift for her second studio album, Fearless (2008).
-Produced by Swift and Nathan Chapman, it is a country pop song with narrative lyrics inspired by Swift's freshman year of high school.
-In the lyrics, Swift and her high school friend Abigail Anderson, both at fifteen, go through teenage love and heartbreak together.
-Swift included the track on Fearless after Anderson consented to the personal references.
-The lyrics mentioning Anderson's disappointment after she "gave everything she had to a boy who changed his mind" received criticism for its allegedly sex-negative connotation.
+"Fifteen" is a song written and recorded by the American singer-songwriter Taylor Swift for her second studio album, Fearless (2008).
+Inspired by Swift's high-school freshman year, the lyrics narrate how she and her friend Abigail Anderson, both at 15, experience teenage heartbreak and realize life aspirations.
+Swift included the track on the album after Anderson consented to the personal references.
+She and Nathan Chapman produced "Fifteen", a country pop song with a pop melody.
+Big Machine Records released "Fifteen" to American country radio on August 31, 2009, as the fourth single from Fearless.